TCOE Leadership

 Queen Mother: Elder Annie Phillips Foster

-Prior to Elder Annie beginning her teaching career in AACPS, she was employed by Howard County Public Schools as a "Black Student Achievement Program (BSAP) Facilitator" under the supervision of BSAP founder, Ms. Gloria Washington Wallace.
-While serving in that position, Elder Annie established a male mentorship program in partnership with the Omega Psi Phi Fraternity, Inc., Tau Pi Chapter, based out of Patuxent Valley Middle School.
+Before beginning her teaching career with AACPS, Elder Annie worked for the Howard County Public School System as a Black Student Achievement Program (BSAP) Facilitator under the guidance of BSAP founder, Ms. Gloria Washington Wallace.
+During her time in this role, she established a male mentorship program in partnership with the Omega Psi Phi Fraternity, Inc., Tau Pi Chapter, based at Patuxent Valley Middle School—an initiative that strengthened academic support and community engagement for young men.

 Upon retirement, Elder Annie returned to the Howard County Public School System and formally joined the Council of Elders.
 She continued her work with students, parents and the community at large, bringing about positive and progressive change on behalf of African American students.
 Elder Annie is an assertive advocate for students of color in helping to close the achievement gap.